 When Dr Corbett decided to take on the project, he soon realised he would need much more than just a competent builder.
 He commissioned Covet Homes for the build and Optima Healthcare Group for the fit-out.
 But that was just the start-Dr Corbett and the building team needed to consult with a raft of council officers, as well as research the history and architecture of the build.
 Dr Corbett took the initiative and engaged the heritage society to help

 According to Optima’s Damian Earl, there are various limitations when sympathetically converting a historic edifice into a modern, high-tech practice.
 “The new design has to maintain a heritage look and feel within the building,” says the project’s director who had to be advised by a specialist heritage consultant.
-For instance, as a large window at the front had rotted and had to be replaced, a new window was custom-built to match the original element from a company like this Portland glass replacement service.
 “On top of that, we had to do a lot of work to maintain the structural integrity of the building,” he says.
 All the services, electricals and plumbing were replaced.
 New stumps and subfloor framing were added to most of the building and new timber flooring was laid.

 Just like Dr Corbett, Dr Yvonne Poon felt equally passionate when she spotted a dilapidated post office-this time in the suburb of Gladesville in Sydney’s Northern Suburbs.
 The practitioner was thrilled when the property-operating as a schnitzel restaurant-came on the market.
 She could see the potential of bringing back the original beauty of the property, complemented by high-tech equipment and modern consult rooms.